jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 The problem to do this is we cannot generate a `td` until we know how many consecutive rows will have the same value.
-We also don't want to read the whole collection and keep data around since there may be a lot of records.
+We also prefer not to read the whole collection and keep data around, since there may be a lot of records.

-An easy way to solve this is using this [look_ahead_iterator gem](https://github.com/jgoizueta/look_ahead_iterator) that allow us to prefetch values from an enumerable.
+An easy way to solve this is using this [look_ahead_iterator gem](https://github.com/jgoizueta/look_ahead_iterator) that allows us to prefetch values from an enumerable.
 The `LookAheadIterator` acts as an iterator wrapper that caches prefetched values.
-In the worst case we could end up prefetching the whole collection, but in typical use we expect to have to cache only a few values.
+In the worst case we could end up prefetching the whole collection, but in typical use we expect to need caching only a few values.

 Here's the code to implement this *cell-merging*.
-That `concat_content_tag` method is defined first because I don't want more odd parentheses!
+I'll throw in that `concat_content_tag` method to get rid of those odd parentheses we encounter in our first try!

 ```ruby
 module TableByColumnsHelper